ShekharaMathur/ShekharaMathur/README.md

 Domain

 Domain model is organized under the Domain package and it consists of entity class.
-Entity use various annotations that describe the relationships between each other.
+Entities use various annotations that describe the relationships between each other.
 All these annotations are used by JPA in order to map entities to database tables.

 DTO

-In order to decouple the model/domain layer from the client side. only the needed data can be populated using DTO, instead of populating the entire model.
-For small projects (like this), it is common for a DTO to be identical with the corresponding model. in order to implement a more scalable application DTOs are better approch.
+In order to decouple the model/domain layer from the client side. only the needed data can be populated using DTO, instead of populating the entire model/domain.
+For small projects (like this), it is common for a DTO to be identical with the corresponding model. in order to implement a more scalableapplication DTOs are better approch.

 Repository